 Aldrin felt exhausted and unfulfilled after traveling for NASA

-At first, Aldrin revealed within the ticker-tape parades and meetings with heads of the nation.
+At first, Aldrin was revealed in the ticker-tape parades and meetings with heads of state.
 However, exhaustion had set in by using overdue 1969.
-With the traveling and speeches scheduled to preserve into the subsequent 12 months, Aldrin began to sense like a exposure pawn for NASA.
+With the traveling and speeches scheduled to continue into the subsequent 12 months, Aldrin began to feel like an exposed pawn for NASA.

 Various possibilities provided themselves: Aldrin joined the board of administrators of the insurance corporation Mutual of Omaha in February 1970.
 That spring, he sought to prepare a “Conference on Youth Representation” that gave college students a forum to air their political beliefs.